DiogoSoares3/Machine-Learning-Challenge/README.md

 If your predictive model is approved, how would you put it into production?

-- If the model is approved, I would export the model using the "joblib" or "pickle" package.
+- If the model is approved, I would export the model using the `joblib` or `pickle` package.
 After this, I would create an API and a database around this model based on the customer demands.

 - The main endpoints of the API would be:

-    - A 'create-tables' endpoint that could create a PostgreSQL database containing all the test data sent by the customer (air_system_present_year.csv) with the true labels, the predicted labels, and the predicted probabilities.
+    - A 'create-tables' endpoint that could create a PostgreSQL database containing all the test data sent by the customer (`air_system_present_year.csv`) with the true labels, the predicted labels, and the predicted probabilities.
 This table would be important for the decision-maker to make graphical analyses in a dashboard such as PowerBI, Qlik Sense, or Tableau.

     - A 'predict' endpoint that predicts if new data is 'neg' or 'pos' with the predicted probability.